 Is it illegal to rent out a house without a buy-to-let mortgage?

-In this article, Peter McGregor from ESPC Mortgages advises whether you need a buy-to-let mortgage to rent out a property.
+In this article, our team from ESPC Mortgages advises whether you need a buy-to-let mortgage to rent out a property.
 If you are looking to enter the buy-to-let market, find out more about buy-to-let mortgages.

 It is legal to rent a property with no buy-to-let mortgage only if you own the property outright already or are a cash purchaser.
 However, if you do need a mortgage, then you have to be entirely honest with the lender as to what your intentions are for the property.